prof18/marcogomiero.com/content/projects.md

 * Link
 * Publication Date

-The library is also uploaded on jCenter.
-You can find more info about it on [this blog post](https://marcogomiero.com/posts/rss-parser-library/).
+The library is uploaded on MavenCentral.
+You can find more info about it on [this blog post](https://marcogomiero.com/posts/2017/rss-parser-library/).

 ---

 ## [Youtube Parser](https://github.com/prof18/YoutubeParser) · Android Library · 2016 - Present

 An Android library to get video's information from Youtube channels.
 You can retrieve title, link and thumbnails of a video from a specific channel.
 For each video you can also get statistics like views, number of like, dislike, favorite and comments.
-The library is also uploaded on jCenter.
-You can find more info about it on [this blog post](https://marcogomiero.com/posts/update-yt-parser-2).
+The library is uploaded on MavenCentral.
+You can find more info about it on [this blog post](https://marcogomiero.com/posts/2017/update-yt-parser-2).

 ---